-Both front doors of the house survive, of four panel configuration, with applied panel mouldings on both sides.
+Both front doors having four panel configuration, with applied panel mouldings on both sides survive.
 The first floor door retains its cast-iron butt hinges.
-The windows had all be equipped with louvered shutters, a number of which survive, stored in the first floor porch room.
+The windows had all been equipped with louvered shutters, a number of which survive, stored in the first floor porch room.
 The frieze windows have their shutters still in place.
-Curiously, because of the slope of the soffit of the roof overhang, they can only be opened a few inches before coming into contact with the soffit.
-The possibility is that they were almost never opened, which may explain their survival in situ.
+Curiously, because of the slope of the soffit of the roof overhang, they can only be opened a few inches before coming into contact with the soffit, which may explain their survival in situ.